 Best energy-efficient Christmas lights at a glance

-Thanks to the latest tech, today’s lights are clearer and brighter than previous products and come in a wider choice of colour and effects.
+Thanks to the latest tech, today’s lights are clearer and brighter than previous products and come in a wider choice of colours and effects.
 With ultra-fine wiring and tiny LEDs, light strings can be wrapped and woven through foliage and garden features with ease, built into finely detailed 3D figures and enclosed in vibrant tubing for modern retro neon motifs.
 And connectable strings, smart controls and multi-function modes help take the faff out of creating your dream light show.

-Best Christmas lights
+Best energy-efficient Christmas lights

 Best path lights

 Chic and bright, let these star-topped LED spiral trees lead guests to your front door.
+Mains-powered, they come with a handy base spike so they can be easily pushed into soil, lawn or planters.

 Pros

-- Nice and bright
+• Nice and bright

-- Easy to set up and put away
+• Easy to set up and put away

 Cons

-- They are on the small side
+• They are on the small side

-Best twinkly lights
+Best energy-efficient firework lights

 Pros